 First of all, in order to be able to experience any speed at all, you need to connect to a VPN server.
 That is a no-brainer, right?
 However, with Betternet VPN, this may be challenging at times.

-In any case, you will find a lot of complaints from users in forums about speed issues.
+In any case, you’ll find a lot of complaints from users in forums about speed issues.
 Keeping in mind that this is a fairly relative area, we advise you to go for the 7-day premium trial to see for yourself how Betternet works for you.
 Investing your money before making sure that you have useable speeds would be a big mistake.

 Our own tests are not too consistent either.
 Sometimes we can seamlessly stream HD videos from YouTube with even the free version of Betternet VPN, yet at other times we may spend 20 seconds just waiting for our webmail provider’s page to load.